Devichye Pole: Second stage, 1905–1914

 The second round of Devichye Pole development focused on educational, rather than hospital, functions.
 After the Russian Revolution of 1905, the City and businesspeople realized the imminent social danger of growing disparity in overcrowded cities and focused on education for the masses.
 Devichye Pole, already having the necessary infrastructure, provided plenty of free land for the new institutions.

 Most important project of this time were the 1910-1913 High Courses for the Women.
 At that time, full University education was for men only; the Courses were the alternative for women.
 The buildings were designed by Sergey Solovyov (1859–1912), Alexander Sokolov (1873–1951), and Vladimir Shukhov (structural engineering).
 Most visible, however, is the Devichye Pole City School (1909) at Bolshaya Pirogovskaya, 9, a Russian Revival fantasy by Anatoly Ostrogradsky (1872–1945) with St. George tile murals.
 Alexander Zelenko and Ivan Kondakov built the modernist City Kindergarten in 1911.

 At the same time, outskirts of Devichye Pole began attracting real estate developers.
 In 1914, shortly before World War I, an eight-story Cloudbreaker (Тучерез) apartment building was started at the northern end of the campus.
 Despite the war, it was completed in 1917.
-The building, at Malaya Pirogovskaya, 16, is sometimes mistaken for stalinist architecture.

 Modern history

 In the 1920s, the territories immediately south from the campus were developed into low-cost workers housing - the so-called Usachevka Project.
-Some old clinics on the left side are in state of disrepair, however, campus facade on Bolshaya Pirogovskaya Street seems to be immune from destruction.
-The only building torn down in 2006 was a lowrise constructivist addition; a 13-story apartment block replacing it is now at earth pit stage.
-Beyond Pirogovskaya street, anything is in danger.
+Some old clinics on the left side are in state of disrepair.
+The only building torn down in 2006 was a lowrise constructivist addition.
 In 2002, Trubetskoy estate on Usacheva Street was torn apart after arson in 2001, and replaced with an enlarged concrete replica.
-At this moment (March 2007), the industrial center of Khamovniki, just south from the campus, is one large construction site (note construction cranes in the photographs).